 Located on the Ophel Hill, near to Mount Zion and at the bottom of the Southern slope of Mount Moriah, are the ancient ruins of the City of David.
 Don’t go to Jerusalem without seeing one of the most excavated archaeological site in Israel.

-The City of David is still actually inhabited – approximately 60 Arab families and 60 Jewish families live there.
+The City of David in Jerusalem is still actually inhabited – approximately 60 Arab families and 60 Jewish families live there.
 The are also currently 10 archaeological projects going on there (at the time of visiting – Easter 2017).

 Zion is the fortress David conquered and turned into the city.
 But there was a city already there 3000 years ago – this is the Jerusalem that was mentioned in the Bible at the time of Abraham.